tcitrogg/-wiki/src/posts/Python roadmap.md

 ---

 ### Python roadmap
-- `Description:` A roadmap for a beginner to become a Python engineer.
+- `Description:` A guide designed to help newcomers progress towards becoming a skilled Python engineer.
-- `Requirements:` No programming knowledge is needed: You will learn everything in this course from scratch
+- `Requirements:` No prior programming experience is required as this course covers all the fundamentals from the ground up.

 #### Introduction to the Course and Python
 - __Preview__
-- Setting up Python and Integrated Development Environment
+- Configuring Python and the Integrated Development Environment (IDE) for use.

 #### 0. Introduction
 - The `print` function